Winter storm leaves at least 37 dead nationwide as residents in western New York remain trapped under feet of snow – KION546

 Sub-freezing temperatures are expected across the affected areas, where temperatures will be in the teens and low 20s, potentially killing crops and damaging plumbing.
 The majority of these alerts are set to expire Monday morning as temperatures finally begin to recover from the polar air.

-Nationwide, more than 98,000 customers were still without power Christmas evening, according to PowerOutage.US.
+Nationwide, around 90,000 customers were without power early Monday, according to PowerOutage.US.
 Since the start of the storm, the number of outages has at times exceeded a million customers.

-The storm also snarled travel during the busy holiday weekend, with more than 5,000 flights canceled Friday, more than 3,400 flights canceled Saturday and more than 2,800 canceled for Christmas Day.
+The storm also snarled travel in the US during the busy holiday weekend, with more than 5,000 flights canceled Friday, more than 3,400 flights canceled Saturday and more than 3,100 canceled for Christmas Day.
+More than 1,300 flights within, into or out of the US have already been canceled by 5 a.m.
+ET Monday, according to tracking site FlightAware.

-As the brutal weather continued, multiple storm-related deaths have been reported across several states.
+Since the brutal weather’s arrival, multiple storm-related deaths have been reported across several states.
 In addition to the deaths in New York, the fatalities include:

 • Colorado: Police in Colorado Springs, Colorado, reported two deaths related to the cold since Thursday, with one man found near a power transformer of a building possibly looking for warmth, and another in a camp in an alleyway.